-Dreamtonics Synthesizer V Studio 2 Pro: Realistic AI Vocals
+Synthesizer V Studio 2 Launches AI Choir Voice Collection

 - Ezra Sandzer-Bell

-We'd like to thank Dreamtonics for sharing an NFR copy of the software with our team and covering the time spent testing the product.
-All opinions in this article are our own.
+Dreamtonics shared an NFR copy of the software with me, so that I could test the new AI choir features personally.
+All opinions in this article are my own.

 Table of Contents